Gloria Macapagal Arroyo

 After Estrada was accused of corruption, Arroyo resigned from her cabinet position as secretary of the Department of Social Welfare and Development and joined the opposition against the president.
 Estrada was ousted by the Second EDSA Revolution in 2001, and Arroyo was sworn in as president by Chief Justice Hilario Davide Jr. on January 20.
 The Oakwood mutiny occurred in 2003 during her administration.
 She was elected to a full six-year term in the controversial 2004 presidential election and was sworn in on June 30, 2004.
 A long-time opponent of the death penalty, she abolished capital punishment in 2006 after commuting the death sentences of over 1,200 prisoners.

 On November 18, 2011, Arroyo was arrested and held at the Veterans Memorial Medical Center in Quezon City on charges of electoral sabotage but released on bail in July 2012.
 These charges were later dropped for lack of evidence.
 She was rearrested in October 2012 on charges of misuse of $8.8 million in state lottery funds.
-She was given hospital arrest due to life-threatening health conditions.
+She was given a hospital arrest due to life-threatening health conditions.
 During the presidency of Rodrigo Duterte, the Supreme Court acquitted her by a vote of 11–4.
 Also, the Supreme Court declared the Department of Justice's 'hold departure orders' unconstitutional.
 Arroyo's lawyers stated afterward that she no longer needed her medical paraphernalia.

 Arroyo is a member of the Philippine Academy of the Spanish Language and supported the teaching of Spanish in the country's education system during her presidency.